Skafos makes it simple for you to build ML-powered apps, whether you are prototyping or delivering to millions of devices.Sign up free!

 Personalize user choices, identify their actions, or even the things that they say.
 Classify whole images, objects inside images, or even just their look and feel.
 Skafos is the fastest way to the best parts of machine learning.

-- Learn how machine learning works in your app by using a model that is pre-trained and ready to go.
+- Learn how machine learning works in your app by using an example ML-powered app and iterate.

 Skafos manages your model deployments through automated background updates to the devices and apps using your models.